 Dr. Scott Sicherer, who led the study, says bullying is a concern of many patients in his clinic.
 “I have had children crying about it when we talk about it.
 It is very impactful,” he says.

-Meanwhile, a study reported at the CHEST respiratory conference in Vancouver in November 2010 showed one in 10 kids with asthma around the world (the study looked at kids in Canada, Greece, the Netherlands, Britain, Hungary and South Africa) had been bullied or teased because of their asthma.
+Meanwhile, a study reported at the CHEST respiratory conference in late 2010 showed one in 10 kids with asthma around the world (the study looked at kids in Canada, Greece, the Netherlands, Britain, Hungary and South Africa) had been bullied or teased because of their asthma.

 While bullying was reported at the same rate across the countries, researchers said kids in Canada in particular were more likely to “feel sad and left out, less able to participate in sport and feel different from their peers.”

-Brown, who lives in Fort Worth, Texas and is the author of the About.com Toddlers Guide, feels the incident with Jacob’s teacher had a significant impact on her son, now 15.
+Brown, who lives in Fort Worth, Texas, feels the incident with Jacob’s teacher had a significant impact on her son, now 15.
 He’d had a special connection with this teacher, as they shared a love of “nerdy” books.

 “He would sit there after school and talk to her about books that they both liked.
 And after all that, he didn’t read for a while.
 He wouldn’t read for pleasure.”